JohnMavridis2/HTML-CSS-Vanilla-JS-projects/README.md

 # HTML-CSS-Vanilla-JS-projects

-These are some mini projects made for fun and practice.
+These are some mini projects made for fun and practice. <br />
-At some parts I did not write the code by myself.
+At some parts I did not write the code by myself. <br />
 I was motivated by youtube videos.